 I wrote my first poem when I was in first grade, and well, never stopped writing.
 I write nonfiction and poetry, and one day, I’d like to try fiction.

-I am a regular contributor at The Contemplative Writer and The Mudroom Blog, and have been published at Propel Women, (in)courage, The Redbud Post, The Mudroom, The Perennial Gen, Relief Journal, Tweetspeak Poetry, Red Tent Living, Barren Magazine, Silver Birch Press, and more.
+I am a regular contributor at The Contemplative Writer and The Mudroom Blog, and have been published at Propel Women, (in)courage, The Curator, The Redbud Post, The Mudroom, The Perennial Gen, Relief Journal, Tweetspeak Poetry, Red Tent Living, Barren Magazine, Silver Birch Press, and more.

-Sign up for my quarterly newsletter, where I share updates, other writers to follow, what I’m reading, writing, and other links I hope you will find interesting and informative.
+Sign up for my monthly newsletter, where I share updates, other writers to follow, what I’m reading, writing, and other links I hope you will find interesting and informative.
 I also promise to include some poetry. : ) Why poetry?
 Because poetry is one of my great loves.
 And because “poetry is a way of taking life by the throat,” (Robert Frost) and because “poetry is the liquid voice that can wear through stone” (Adrienne Rich).

 “Poetry is life distilled.” – Gwendolyn Brooks